ddelong/ddelong.github.io/_posts/2005-12-24-merry-christmas.md

 ---
 Merry Christmas to all the Christians in the audience.
 I hope you find your hopes and dreams under the tree.

-Hopefully I&#8217;ll have a big announcement to share with y&#8217;all soon.
+Hopefully I'll have a big announcement to share with y'all soon.